jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 of the template.
 The disadvantage in this case is that you have to know your base template quite well.

-2. You can copy the code from the template gem directly into your project and remove the corresponding installation line of the Gemfile.
+2. You can copy the code from the template gem directly into your project and remove the corresponding installation line from the Gemfile.
 This enables you to have all of the template code in your project and therefore do not have to lookup how files are named or how structure and styles of the template currently look like.
 This option however has the disadvantage that you will not receive any more updates to the template since no gem is used anymore and `bundle update` will not get a newer version.

 3. You can relinquish on any predefined template at all and create your own style from scratch.
 The advantage of this option clearly is that you fully own and understand all of the code.
 Moreover your are free to use any CSS framework (like Twitter Bootstrap) you want.
-The obvious disadvantage is that it is more work to build up all you HTML layout and CSS from scratch and usually takes you longer depending on your HTML and CSS skills until your site does not look like any amateur crap anymore.
+The obvious disadvantage is that it is more work to build up all your HTML layout and CSS from scratch and usually takes you longer depending on your HTML and CSS skills until your site does not look like any amateur crap anymore.

 There is no generally applicable answer which option you should decide on.